hyprland-community/pyprland/site/wallpapers_templates.md

 This creates a unified color scheme across your terminal, window borders, GTK apps, and other tools - all derived from your wallpaper.

+> [!warning]
+> unfortunately this isn't quite as easy to do in lua, so for now this only works if you're still using hyprlang.

 > [!tip]
 > If you're migrating from *matugen* or *pywal*, your existing templates should work with minimal changes.